RocketDerp/April14_2025/June19_2025/Bible_High_Road_ICE_etc.md

 # Edits Yes

-This is very poorly written, I'm very sick and brain damaged this week, and the spell checker of browser isn't even getting frist-past fixes like I normally have on Lemmy and Mastodon when I compose on GitHub.
+This is very poorly written, I'm very sick and brain damaged this week, and the spell checker of browser isn't even getting first-pass fixes like I normally have on Lemmy and Mastodon when I compose on GitHub.

 This needs extreme editing, rewriting, I may not even be able to deal with all the context issues in my brain to get back to it.
 These are incredibly painful topics.